Doodleverse/dash_doodler/website/docs/intro.md

 3. Add or remove doodles as necessary, repeating steps 1. and 2. above
 4. [if still not happy with the result] Modify the parameters and repeat step 2. above

-Here are more examples of Doodler in action
+Here are more examples of Doodler (older versions) in action
 ![](https://github.com/dbuscombe-usgs/dash_doodler/releases/download/gifs/doodler-demo-2-9-21-short-elwha.gif)

 ![](https://github.com/dbuscombe-usgs/dash_doodler/releases/download/gifs/doodler-demo-2-9-21-short-coast2.gif)